 Shoiab has Masters in Applied Genetics from Bangalore University and went on to do his PhD from University of Kashmir.
 His doctoral studies focused on finding the serum based tumor associated antigens in colorectal cancer patients.
 With the integration of epidemiological, computational and affinity-MS-proteomics data, he found that “soluble” vimentin was specifically elevated in the sera of colon cancer patients and could be used as a prognostic biomarker for colon cancer.
 He then studied the reciprocal relationship between AMPK and AKT is partially maintained and regulated by PP2Ca, apart from PHLPP2 in breast cancer cells.
 He was also involved in making the novel peptide-based inhibitor for AMPK and screening of ScFv based binders for Notch1 receptor.

 In the Naik Lab, his work focuses on the role of inflammation in regeneration and skin carcinogenesis.
 He plays cricket and enjoys exploring new places.

 Yue is studying how environmental stimuli impact neonatal health and disease susceptibility.

 Born and raised in a north China plain city, mountains and forests have a unique attraction to Yue.
-In her spare time she likes to watch and climb mountains and submerge herself in nature.
+In her spare time she likes to climb mountains and submerge herself in nature.